Academic grading in Serbia: Primary and secondary school level

 In addition, descriptive grades are used to grade a student's conduct and religious or civic education.
-Religious or civic education grades are not counted in the arithmetic mean.
-In elementary schools conduct grades also are not counted in the arithmetic meanwhile in secondary schools they are.
+Religious or civic education grades are not included in the grade average.
+In elementary schools conduct grades also are not counted in the grade average, while in secondary schools they are.

 The student's marks in each subject are averaged at the end of every semester and final grades are determined by the following ranges: